krasimir/demoit/README.md

 ## UI

 There is really not much to say here.
 There are two buttons of the lower left side of the tool.
 The first one shows a menu with all of our demos and code snippets in them.
+The second button becomes solid black if there are unsaved changes to our code.
+It also works as a button for saving but I guess clicking `Ctrl + S` or `Cmd + S` is quicker.

 ## Troubleshooting